sync-lab/ETCetera/docs/source/System.rst

 Classes defined in the Systems module are mainly used as input for the abstraction algorithms

-.. py:module:: sentient.Systems
+.. py:module:: ETCetera.Systems

-.. py::module:: sentient.Systems.etc
+.. py::module:: ETCetera.Systems.etc
 .. py:class:: LinearQuadraticPETC